salesforce/gorp/README.md

 using excellent [Automaton](http://www.brics.dk/automaton/), as well as complementary extractors for actual value extraction.

+In addition to `Automaton` itself, code relies on part of [multiregexp](https://github.com/fulmicoton/multiregexp) package for actual combination of multiple expressions.

 ## Basic operation

 To use Gorp, you need three things: